Tamothy/gulp_assignment/README.md

 ## Description

-This is an exercise implementing JavaScript, incorporating Gulp
+This is an exercise implementing JavaScript, incorporating Gulp in a development workflow.

 ## Setup/Installation Requirements